fentec-project/IPFE-RLWE/README.md

 - **arith_rns** implements the modular arithmetic according to the parameters of the system and the chosen moduli

+- **rlwe_sife** implements the cryptographic operations using all other modules, and provides the API functions for our IPFE scheme

 ## Usage

 The sources can be compiled as a library and only the functions defined in 'rlwe_sife.h' need to be accessed to implement all cryptographic operations.